soxueren/atsd/integration/activemq/README.md

 Login into Axibase Collector via SSH and verify that ActiveMQ server can be reached on activemq_hostname, specified in Step 1.6 above.
 If activemq_hostname cannot be resolved, add it to /etc/hosts manually.

-## Step 3: Configuring ActiveMQ JMX Job
+## Step 3: Configure ActiveMQ JMX Job

 1. Login into Axibase Collector at https://collector_hostname:9443
 1. Click Jobs tab in the top menu.